argonne-lcf/alcf4_aibenchmarks/AICommsBench/README.md

 ## FOM

-We do not have a strictly defined FOM, but we measure several important characteristic quantities regarding collectives (i.e. Throughout, and timing measurement of each collective operations)
+We do not have a strictly defined FOM, but we measure several important characteristic quantities regarding collectives (i.e. Throughput, and timing measurement of each collective operations)

 ## Steps to Run